Adversarial Graph Disentanglement: Experimental Results and Analysis

 \subsection{Analysis of Disentanglement}

-To intuitively show the disentanglement achieved by ADGCN, we visualize the similarity matrix of Cora dataset in both the original feature and the learned representation spaces.
-In contrast to the original feature in Fig.~\ref{component visualization}(a), the similarity matrix based on the learned representation has shown explicitly block effect as we can see from Fig.~\ref{component visualization}(b) .
-It indicates that the representation learned by our model is capabel of effectively capturing the intra-class similarity and inter-class differences.
+To intuitively show the disentanglement achieved by ADGCN, we visualize the similarity matrix of the Cora dataset in both the original feature and the learned representation spaces.
+In contrast to the original feature in Fig.~\ref{component visualization}(a), the similarity matrix based on the learned representation has shown an explicit block effect as we can see from Fig.~\ref{component visualization}(b) .
+It indicates that the representation learned by our model is capable of effectively capturing intra-class similarity and inter-class differences.

-More importantly, to reveal the intrinsic entanglement between different classes of nodes, we visualize the similarity matrices of the component level, thus showing the correlations between nodes in different component spaces.
-From Fig.~\ref{component visualization} (c-g), it can be observed that each component does reflect certain entangled information among different classes, and the complex entanglements between different two classes can be well unveiled by the different combinations of components.
-Taking the first three classes (marked in red box) in Fig.~\ref{component visualization} as an example, class 1 and class 2 are significantly entangled but both can be well distinguished from class 3 in the 1st component space.
-These three classes also exhibit other different entanglement relationships in the 2nd and 3rd component spaces, respectively.
+More importantly, to reveal the intricate entanglement between different classes of nodes, we visualize the similarity matrices of the component level, thus showing the correlations between nodes in different component spaces.
+From Fig.~\ref{component visualization 2}, it can be observed that each component does reflect some entangled information among different classes at a certain level, and the complex entanglements between different two classes can be well unveiled by the different combinations of components.
+Taking the first three classes (marked in red box) in Fig.~\ref{component visualization 2} as an example, class 1 and class 2 are significantly entangled but both can be well distinguished from class 3 in the 1st component space.
+These three classes also exhibit different entanglement relationships in the 2nd and 3rd component spaces, respectively.
 Similarly, the three classes marked by the blue box also show various entanglement relations in different component spaces.